 About Write to Register

 Before orientation, all incoming freshmen will make an important decision about which First Year Composition (English) course to take.
 Here at SF State, we believe you are the best person to make that decision.
-Write to Register (formerly known as Directed Self-Placement) is designed to assist you in making the best choice possible about which of the First-Year Composition options is most appropriate for your learning needs before you arrive at orientation to enroll in your courses.
+Write to Register is designed to assist you in making the best choice possible about which of the First-Year Composition options is most appropriate for your learning needs before you arrive at orientation to enroll in your courses.

 Write to Register will give you direct experience in writing a college-level essay.
 During Write to Register, you will